How to Understand and Create a Risk Assessment Table

 - Risk Reduction: Implement security controls, backup procedures, or redundancies to minimize the likelihood or impact of the risk.

-- Risk Transfer: Consider cyber insurance for your clients and your MSP/MSSP.
+- Risk Transfer: Consider cyber insurance coverage checklist for your clients and your MSP/MSSP.

 - Risk Acceptance: For low-impact risks, it may be acceptable to simply implement continuous security monitoring tools and have a contingency plan in place.